Last updated on November 30, 2023

 They're a useful bunch, as most other dual lands will always enter the battlefield tapped and leave you hanging until the next turn.
 With shock lands, though, you can have them enter the battlefield untapped if you pay two life.
 If you choose not to pay the two life, the land just enters the battlefield tapped as dual lands typically do.

-The History of It All
+The History of Shock Lands

-When it comes to specific decks that shock lands work well in, the first thing that comes to mind for me are decks that use its life payment to their advantage.
+When it comes to specific decks that shock lands work well in, the first thing that comes to mind for me are decks that use their life payment to their advantage.
 Working with synergy is always a good option, and a good Pay Life deck lets you really take advantage of your shock lands.
 A couple of Font of Agonies and some Revival / Revenge with a handful of Godless Shrines could work wonders as a wild Orzhov deck.

 Going back to what we said a bit ago, though, there's the matter of the various sets that have featured these helpful cards since their original printing in 2005.